Q & A Library

 In adults, OCD is also treated with psychotherapy and drugs including SSRIs.
 If that strategy doesn’t work, an older antidepressant called clomipramine (Anafranil) may be prescribed.
 Many practitioners now recommend taking fish oil supplements, because the omega-3 fatty acids they provide are effective in a wide range of psychological conditions.
 Taking two to four grams per day may help.
 Researchers are also looking at whether psilocybin, the active component in psychedelic mushrooms, taken in carefully controlled conditions, can help curb OCD.

-The biochemical rationale for using NAC for treatment of OCD stems from findings that abnormal levels of glutamate, the brain's most abundant excitatory neurotransmitter, may contribute to the disorder.
-(Animal studies at the Medical University of South Carolina have found that NAC can lower levels of brain glutamate).
-If NAC is effective, it would have some significant advantage over standard treatment: it is inexpensive, has no significant side effects and is available without a prescription.
+The biochemical rationale for using NAC for treatment of OCD stems from findings that abnormal levels of glutamate, the brain’s most abundant excitatory neurotransmitter, may contribute to the disorder.
+(Animal studies at the Medical University of South Carolina have found that N-acetly-cysteine can lower levels of brain glutamate).
+If NAC is effective, it would have some significant advantage over standard treatment: it is inexpensive, there are no significant NAC side effects and is available without a prescription.
 However, evidence that NAC can help OCD patients "remains extremely thin," in the words of the Yale researchers, even though other well-controlled studies have shown that NAC is potentially beneficial for treatment of compulsive and impulsive behaviors including pathological gambling and drug craving.
-I've seen no studies demonstrating that NAC is useful for treating alcoholism.
+I’ve seen no studies demonstrating that NAC is useful for treating alcoholism.